thatsOven/sorting-visualizer/README.md

 - `play(value: int | float, max_: int | float, sample: numpy.array) -> numpy.array`: generates the sound sample to be played based on the array value.
 The original sample should be left untouched.

 The class also provides a method:
 - `prepare()`: it gets called when the visualizer has to prepare the sound system.
-Usually used to requests or load settings if it needs any, or precompute data.
+Usually used to request or load settings if it needs any, or precompute data.
 By default, it does nothing.